jrhuerga/wecodefest-graphql/README.md

 Define resolvers for the following types:

 * Movie.reviews - Data Source: reviews.
-Configure the request mapping template using the provided file
+Configure the request mapping template using [this file](appsync/templates/movie.reviews.txt)
-* Mutation.newMovie - Data Source: movies.Configure the request mapping template using the provided file
+* Mutation.newMovie - Data Source: movies.Configure the request mapping template using [this file](appsync/templates/mutation.newmovie.txt)
 * Query.getMovie - Data Source: movies.
-Configure the request mapping template using the provided file
+Configure the request mapping template using [this file](appsync/templates/query.getmovie.txt)
 * Query.getMovies - Data Source: movies.
-Configure the request mapping template using the provided file
+Configure the request mapping template using [this file](appsync/templates/query.getmovies.txt)
 * Query.getReviews - Data Source: reviews.
-Configure the request mapping template using the provided file
+Configure the request mapping template using [this file](appsync/templates/query.getreviews.txt)

 ## Test GraphQL API

-Use the file queries.graphql to verify the GraphQL using the Queries tab provided by AWS App Sync
+Use the file [queries.graphql](appsync/queries.graphql) to verify the GraphQL using the Queries tab provided by AWS App Sync

 Alternatively you can use the GraphQL Playground of Prisma ( <https://github.com/prisma/graphql-playground> ) to test the API.
 You will need to get the API Key from the Settings tab and pass it as a x-api-key header.
 Mention to graphql playground prisma.
 Keys as headers